Eric Mandelbaum

 Mandelbaum, E. (2013, April 5).
 The Development of Bias.
 Laboratory for Developmental Studies, Department of Psychology, Harvard University.
 Cambridge, MA: Department of Psychology, Harvard University.

-Mandelbaum, E. (2013, January 10).
-Implicit Bias and the Science of Belief.
-The Institute for Advanced Studies' Colloquium.
-Toulouse, FR: The Institute for Advanced Studies.
+Mandelbaum, E. (2025, January 10).
+Reasoning and Racism: On the Propositional Structure of Implicit Attitudes.
+The Institute for Advanced Study Colloquium.
+Toulouse, France: The Institute for Advanced Study.

 Mandelbaum, E. (2012, July 21).
 Attitude, Inference, Association: On the Propositional Basis of Implicit Bias.
 Columbia University/Barnard College Perception Conference.
 New York, NY: Columbia University/Barnard College.